bingoohuang/gurl/README.md

 ### Install with Modules - Go 1.11 or higher

-If you only want to install the `bat` tool:
+If you only want to install the `gurl` tool:

 	go get -u github.com/bingoohuang/gurl

 If you want a mutable copy of source code:

-	git clone https://github.com/bingoohuang/gurl ;# clone outside of GOPATH cd bat
+	git clone https://github.com/bingoohuang/gurl ;# clone outside of GOPATH cd gurl
 	go install

 Make sure the `~/go/bin` is added into `$PATH`.